1+1>2: Programming Know-What and Know-How Knowledge Fusion, Semantic Enrichment and Coherent Application

-Multiple applications can benefit from the resulting API-Task KG, the significance is as follows: 1) It extends the code search in a better space.
+Our proposed approach is of great significance.
+For the semantic relations inferred, 1) they make search results interpretable.
+For example, for Q29, our tool recommends \textit{statement.ExecuteQuery(String)} as the best result, and \textit{Statement.executeUpdate(String)} as the extended result.
+The Function-replace relation between \textit{Statement.ExecuteQuery(String)} and \textit{Statement.executeUpdate(String)} can explain why such search results are obtained.
+2) The semantic relations help recognize more development needs.
+API comparison is defined in~\cite{liu2021api} and used in search engines to recognize development needs.
+By contrast, our proposed approach provides nine API semantic relations.
+For example, for Q7, the best search answer reveals not only the Behavior-difference relation between \textit{java.util.ConcurrentHashMap} and \textit{java.util.HashTable}, but also their Efficiency-comparison relation.
+So many API semantic relations between these two API entities can help recognize development needs exactly.
+For the resulting API-Task KG, multiple applications can benefit from it.
+1) It extends the code search in a better space.
 The API entities of our KG can be used to match the under-development code to provide more code examples for the developers; 2) Our fused KG provides the interoperability for the code debugging.
 For the misused API involved in the exception information, it tells how to fix this error.
 3) Our tool is also useful for code optimization.
 Through analyzing the Efficiency Comparison relation, we can replace the current API with the faster API.